So, who were those holy Welshmen?

 Christianity had been largely confined to urban centers in the Roman era, but these Celtic saints, much inspired by anchorite ideas from the Middle East, preferred the ways of wandering missionaries.
 They preached and converted in the countryside, among what we might call the ordinary folk.
 They adopted eremitic lifestyles or founded small monastic communities.

-The Life of Samson, compiled by a monk probably in the 7th century, says that Illtud was “of all the Britons the most accomplished in the Scriptures, namely the Old and New Testaments, and in philosophy of every kind, of form, geometry namely, and of rhetoric, grammar and arithmetic, and of all the theories of philosophy.
-And by birth he was a most wise magician, having knowledge of the future.”
+The Life of Samson, compiled by a monk probably in the 7th century, says that Illtud was “of all the Britons the most accomplished in the Scriptures, namely the Old and New Testaments, and in the philosophy of every kind, of form, geometry namely, and of rhetoric, grammar and arithmetic, and of all the theories of philosophy.
+And by birth he was the wisest magician, having knowledge of the future.”
 Which seems a neat catch-all fusion of disciplines rooted in Roman, monastic and native Welsh heritage.

 The Welsh for Llantwit Major is Llanilltud Fawr, “the great church of St. Illtud,” but sadly the original has vanished.
 The Norman-dated church of today is nevertheless an inspiring visit, not least for the wonderful 8th-11th-century inscribed stones and crosses it contains.
 Parishioners at Llantwit are currently busy fundraising to create what should be a fascinating center for Celtic Christian Studies.